pdfliberation/NYCEDCprosedatascraper/README.md

 NYCEDC Newsletter Prose Data Scraper
 ======================

-This use regex (in php, but can be any language) get data from the NYC EDC newsletters
+This uses regex (in php, but can be any language) get data from the NYC EDC newsletters

 [See script run.](http://sandersonmichael.com/nycedc/getDatafromEDC.php)